opennetworkinglab/aether-srsran/README.md

 # srsRAN gNB

-The `aether-srsran` repository allows srsRAN (both physical and simulated) to work with the Aether core using Docker.
+The `aether-srsran` repository allows srsRAN (both physical and simulated) to work with the Aether SD-Core using Docker.
 It has been tested in simulation mode.

 To download the 'aether-srsran' repository, use the following command: